HotelMap: Tokyo’s best design hotels

 With just two guest rooms, the BnA Art Hotel Koenji is a far cry from the large-scale, big-brand hotels that dominate Tokyo’s accommodation landscape.
 The second in a series of projects by the BnA group, which stands for bed and art, the hotel welcomed two local artists – Yohei Takahashi and Ryuichi Ogino – to design its rooms, with each artist taking a share of the profits from each room booking.
 The first room, Into The Foreign, has a mythical mural of wolves engulfing its walls while the second, Ten, is a monochrome affair that’s dominated by zig zags.
 There may only be two guest rooms but that doesn’t stop a wave of visitors entering through its door each week.
 The property’s lobby is in fact a bar that opens up into the basement, where visitors can enjoy weekly house music sets and exhibitions.
 Opened more recently, the group’s latest concept, the BnA Studio Akihabara, offers more choice with a total of five art-orientated guest rooms.

-Artist Kengo Kuma has put his stamp on the One@Tokyo with a striking entrance and wooden features throughout.
+Artist Kengo Kuma has put his stamp on the [email protected] with a striking entrance and wooden features throughout.

 Another Kengo Kuma-designed property, The Capitol Hotel pays homage to traditional Japanese architecture.